Home

 Baxter called the FCC's $21,000 fine "silly and anemic" and he says "the FCC is corrupt."

-Rich Whiten, (ex) WB2OTK was a sometime Baxter cohost whom Baxter has promised to bring back.
+Richard Whiten, (ex) WB2OTK (now deceased) was an occasional Baxter co-host.
 Whiten's license was cancelled by the FCC after they received a communication from Whiten requesting the cancellation.
-Later, Whiten claimed "hackers" had sent the request.
-Later still, Whiten claimed his wife had sent the request by mistake.
-Whiten is no longer a licensed amateur.
+Whiten claimed "hackers" had sent the cancellation request.
+Later, Whiten claimed his wife had sent the request by mistake.

 As previously mentioned, Karol Madera, VE7KFM, of Saanich, BC was also a Baxter co-host.
-In 2005, Madera became notorious in his own right, by virtue of the violent content, obscenity, homophobia, racial and ethnic slurs, and anti-American sentiments he transmits on 14275 KHz.
+In 2005, Madera became notorious in his own right, by virtue of the violent content, obscenity, homophobia, misogyny, stalking and harassment of women and children, racial and ethnic slurs, and anti-American sentiments he transmits in the vicinity of 14270-14.313 mHz.
+Madera is also widely known as a pedophile and a military impostor due to the fact that he lied about being a retired Captain (N) and because he has shown an interest in the sexual attributes of young children.

 Todd Daugherty of Taylorville, Illinois is a self-acknowledged Pirate.
 Daugherty is best known for his death threats, solicitation to murder, posing online with deadly weapons, and for hosting and trading animated depictions of children being raped by adults, which he calls "art."

 Donald Anderson, N4TAT (ex-W4JYZ) of Warner Robins, GA is a self-described "convicted drug felon" and "child murderer" who has been cited by the FCC in the past.
+Anderson has also admitted child rape.
 Anderson has frequently been heard supporting Glenn Baxter and Karol Madera on the air.
 Anderson has expressed the opinion that "America is the Devil."
+Anderson was twice demoted when he served in the Air Force in the 1970's.
+He was sent to the USAF Special Treatment Center due to Heroin addiction.
+In 1996, Anderson was convicted of felony possession of schedule 1 drugs with intent to distribute.

 Caution, clips contain obscenity, racism, homo-erotic themes, violence, and other topics considered unsuitable for children.